 Once you have completed the course, you will need to renew your RSA certificate every three years.

 If you already have a certificate

-If you already have an RSA certificate for another state or territory, it will only be accepted if it was issued by an accredited Australian training provider.
+If you already have an RSA certificate from another state or territory, it will only be accepted for use in the NT if it was issued by an accredited Australian training provider.